I saw on Pinterest forever ago that if you rub waxed paper over your faucets it will keep the faucets from getting those ugly water spots on them.

 Directions: In a glass blender, blend milk and wheat berries for 4 minutes on high.
 Add baking powder, brown sugar, eggs, and salt and blend for 1 minute on low.
 Pour batter onto hot griddle and cook until bubbles form on the surface.
 Flip pancakes and cook for an additional 2 minutes or until golden brown.

 Can I just say that this is great?!
 I loved the fact that I used only 3/4 cup of my wheat berries rather than a whole bag like I used when I made bread!
-(By the way, I ordered my wheat berries from Vitacost since you get a $10 off $30 coupon when you create an account.)
 The wheat berries ground up so much better when they were combined with a liquid, and the pancakes were delicious!
 I also loved the fact that I could just dump everything into the blender and pour the batter directly onto the griddle.

 I'll definitely be making these again!

-I used hard white wheat berries, but I wouldn't think it would make much difference what kind you use.
+I used hard white wheat berries, but it shouldn't make much difference what kind you use.

 Step Two: Get your blender ready to go.
 Do not let the brand name of my blender fool you.
 KitchenAid mixers are definitely 10 steps ahead of any other mixer, but their blenders?
 Eh…not my favorite by any means.
 All that to say – even if you have a cheap blender, it will probably work just fine.